MohammedAlhamdan/Python-Spelling-Checker/README.md

-(make sure to extract the books.zip file)
+(make sure to extract the books.zip file inside the books folder)